anothercookiecrumbles/RealtimeStoryTelling/WikiEdits/README.md

 - http://localhost:5000 to get the distribution details.
 - http://localhost:5000/entropy to get the entropy.
 - http://localhost:5000/probability to get the probabilities across all the wikipedia sites
+- http://localhost:5000/probability/<site> to get the probability of a single site (e.g. http://localhost:5000/probability/commons.wikimedia.org)
 - http://localhost:5000/rate to get the average of the deltas across messages

 * And to get alerts: